otouto3/portfolio/README.md

 # portfolio
-I made a portfolio site with vuejs.
+I made a portfolio site with vue.js.

+This software is released under the MIT License, see LICENSE.txt.